 Standing at almost two feet tall, this neoclassical cast limestone bust would look great on a pedestal indoors, but will do just fine weathering the elements in an outdoor garden.

-CONDITION: Good condition with minor rubs.
+CONDITION: Good condition with minor rubs and wear to surface (see photos).
 Stone can change color with exposure to the elements, as noted by the light gray patina that has developed on the cream stone.